 It is difficult to write a brief history to describe the development of the Ford N-Series tractors.
 The span of years covered by this history includes two World Wars and The Great Depression.
 It would take several textbook-sized volumes to fully describe the many political, cultural, and economic factors affected by these events.

-Henry Ford did not actually invent the automobile, the assembly line, or the tractor.
+Henry Ford did not invent the automobile, the assembly line, or the tractor.
+Harry Ferguson was primarily a salesman.
 A large part of Henry Ford's genius was a unique ability to better apply ideas and inventions to industry.
 The moving assembly line had already been used in some manufacturing, but applying the concept to something as large and complex as the assembly of automobiles was considered impractical by most industries.
 At the time, it was generally believed that the moving assembly line concept might be applied to simple products, but complex products required careful attention to details that could only be obtained by craftsmen with a full understanding of the entire machine.
 It was very difficult for most people to imagine that a series of workers trained to do single tasks would be able to assemble complex products of good quality.
 Henry Ford not only embraced the idea, he went much farther with it than anyone thought reasonable.

 The Ford Motor Company was not the first automobile company Henry Ford started, but it was by far the most successful.
 The Model-T started production in 1908.
 By 1915 innovations in the assembly process at Ford Motor Company allowed new cars to be produced with much less labor.
 This allowed the price to drop from $850 to around $440.
 At one point over half of all cars in the U.S. were Model-T's.
 Another study shows that at one time 9 out of 10 automobiles worldwide were Fords!